 There is a method to the madness if you’re a little confused.

-Pretty much the main reason why the playbook spends so much attention on the touchback rules from a kick-off rather than a punt is because of the proximity between the two teams.
+The playbook mainly spends so much attention on the touchback rules from a kickoff rather than a punt because of the proximity between the two teams.

 On a kickoff, players are naturally further away from each other (duh), and the fifteen yards of green space can give top-level athletes all the room they need to build up momentum.
 If you’ve ever been tackled by a big old unit of a player, you’ll know exactly what I mean.

-Still gives me shivers thinking about it.
+It still gives me shivers thinking about it.
 Pittsburgh 2005, yikes.
-Can’t even remember hitting the ground!
+I can’t even remember hitting the ground!

-A punt, as you’ll no doubt be aware by now, has the two teams lining up much closer to each other.
-While you’ve still got to be prepared for quite the physical battle when dealing with what the punting team has to offer, there’s naturally more safety because there’s less room to run into and build-up ahead of speed.
+As you’ll no doubt be aware by now, a punt has the two teams lining up much closer to each other.
+While you’ve still got to be prepared for quite the physical battle when dealing with what the punting team has to offer, there’s naturally more safety because there’s less room to run into and build up ahead of speed.

 How Is A Touchback Different From A Safety?

-If you’re new to American football – I’ve got two things to say to you.
-Firstly, thanks for making it this far and, secondly, we’re about to get a little technical.
-Stick with us; you’ve made it this far.
+If you’re new to American football – I have two things to say.
+Firstly, thanks for making it this far, and secondly, we’re about to get a little technical.
+Please stick with us; you’ve made it this far.

-So, a safety is when the offensive team commits a foul in their own end zone or when a kick or punt from a team sends the ball behind their own end zone.
-Also, if the player in possession of the ball is out of bounds behind the goal line.
+So, safety is when the offensive team commits a foul in their end zone or when a kick or punt from a team sends the ball behind their end zone and if the player in possession of the ball is out of bounds behind the goal line.

 How is this different from a touchback?
-Well, keen football fans will always tell you to consider which team has the ball and what end zone whatever it is you’re looking at is taking place in.
+Well, keen football fans will always tell you to consider which team has the ball and what end zone you’re looking at is taking place in.

 - Safety: When an offensive player with possession of the ball is tackled within their end zone or if the football goes out of bounds across the back of the end zone.

-- Touchback: When an offensive player loses the ball, and it then goes off the field through the opponent’s end zone.
-Also, if the receiving team recovers the ball in their own end zone.
+- Touchback: When an offensive player loses the ball, it goes off the field through the opponent’s end zone.
+Also, if the receiving team recovers the ball in their end zone.

 Clear and obvious, right?
-Don’t worry; it’s a rule that gets pretty much everyone confused but, by keeping those two key things in mind, you’ll soon be able to tell the difference between a touchback and a safety with your eyes closed!
+Don’t worry; it’s a rule that gets pretty much everyone confused, but by keeping those two critical things in mind, you’ll soon be able to tell the difference between a touchback and a safety with your eyes closed!

 If you’ve seen some of the referees I know to have messed that up, you might have thought they’d have their eyes closed too!